authgear/authgear-server/docs/specs/workflow-customization.md

 A Step is executed conditionally if it has a `if`.
 The value is an [Expression](#expressions).

+The `id` of a Flow can be omitted if the developer need not reference it in a later step.
+An `id` will be randomly generated in such case.

 #### Object: SignupFlow

 A SignupFlow is a Flow.